eslint/eslint/docs/src/rules/max-lines-per-function.md

 :::

-Examples of **correct** code for this rule with a perticular max value:
+Examples of **correct** code for this rule with a particular max value:

 ::: correct